cedadev/cmip7-citation-service/README.md

 <Other Institution Metadata>

 Relations - Unsure what these mean or how they are represented

+## Database table relations

+Citation -> primary author # Many to One
+Citation -> contacts # Many to Many
+Citation -> primary institute # Many to One
+Citation -> Funders # Many to Many

+Author Affiliation -> Institute # Many to One
+Funder Affiliation -> Institute # Many to One

 ## Web Interface
 ### Reading Data